-The golden rod is harvested with the same equipment as hay — a cutter, a rake, and then a baler.
-For those who are unfamiliar with this equipment, here is a bit of Farming 101.
+Goldenrod is harvested with the same equipment as hay — a cutter, a rake, and then a baler.
+For those who are unfamiliar with this equipment, the following is a short course in Farming 101.

 First, the plants must be cut.